AntoinePrv/personal-page/content/_index.md

 [Yoshua Bengio](https://mila.quebec/yoshua-bengio/) at [Mila](https://mila.quebec/en/).
 I worked at the interplay of deep learning and operations research, building combinatorial optimization algorithm that leverage machine learning to adapt to different problem structure.
+During my Ph.D., I lead the development of [Ecole](https://www.ecole.ai), a Python and C++ library that aims to expose a number of control problems arising in combinatorial optimization solvers as Markov Decision Processes (i.e., Reinforcement Learning environments).

 Before the Ph.D., I obtained an engineering degree (M.Sc.) in Data Science from [École Polytechnique](https://www.polytechnique.edu/en/), France's leading engineering school.

-I am currently the lead developper on [Ecole](https://www.ecole.ai), a Python and C++ library that aims to expose a number of control problems arising in combinatorial optimization solvers as Markov Decision Processes (i.e., Reinforcement Learning environments).

-I am passionate about anything that happens on a computer.
+I am passionate about software engineering and design.
-I love learning programming languages, their idiomatic features, and build systems.
-I continously improve my development workflow, using git, virtual environments, continuous integration, and containers.
-I like a streamlined environment, spending all my time in the terminal, with Vim and Tmux.
+From safe and performant code, to continuous testing, packaging, adn deployment.
+I am grateful for all the open-source tools that helped me along the way.
+I try to give back when I can and to advocate for open code around me.

 **Interests**: Deep Learning, Reinforcement Learning, Discrete Optimization, Software Engineering.